JohnnySun/doge-university/info/documentation/ugg_pages.md

 There is a yaml "database" file `_data/courses.yml` ([link to GitHub](https://github.com/uva-math/uva-math-code/blob/master/_data/courses.yml)) which contains all the course descriptions.
-It is mined from [this page at the Lou's list](https://rabi.phys.virginia.edu/mySIS/CC2/Mathematics.html) (which is itself is mined from the UVA SIS) by the python script `/script/lou_course_descriptions.py` ([link to GitHub](https://github.com/uva-math/uva-math-code/blob/master/script/lou_course_descriptions.py)).
+It is mined from [this page at the Lou's list](https://rabi.phys.virginia.edu/mySIS/CC2/Mathematics.html) (which is itself is mined from the DOGE University SIS) by the python script `/script/lou_course_descriptions.py` ([link to GitHub](https://github.com/uva-math/uva-math-code/blob/master/script/lou_course_descriptions.py)).
 This script is a part of the source code.

 **Note:** You can make changes to this database file `_data/courses.yml` but running the script will overwrite it.